cartazio/resin/readme.md

-Resin is an experiment in variable binder design inspired by binder libraries such as Bound and UnBound (no relation), with the goal being to provide high performance and excellent abstraction on as long a space of syntaxes as is feasible.
+Resin is an experiment in variable binder design inspired by binder libraries such as Bound and UnBound (no relation), with the goal being to provide high performance and excellent abstraction on as large a space of syntaxes as is feasible.